Sharky90/100-days-of-code/r1-log.md

 My blog clone project is finished!
 After spending a whole day fixing bugs, errors, checking latest Django documentation, syntax, it is done.
 Hmm well I was thinking to work on the design more but structure is more important for me!
 Will post tomorrow!😴🛌
 #100DaysOfCode

+// Day 91 January 12.
+Sunday //

+Blog clone project fully functional!
+Its not much but i will continue making more stuff!
+I have learned much about Django framework and the flow from front-end to back-end but to fully understand and be confident i'll have to make more projects! 😃💪💻
+#100DaysOfCode